pflanze/functional-perl/examples/README.md

 * [`diff_to_html`](diff_to_html) hows how to generate (X)HTML.

-* [`skip`](skip) shows how to implement a sliding window (look-ahead) as a pure function (that can easily be tested) and then uses it for IO
+* [`skip`](skip) shows how to implement a sliding window (look-ahead) as a pure function (that can easily be tested) and then uses it for I/O

+* [`pdf-to-html`](pdf-to-html) is a practical, small and rather clean example reading directories and generating HTML.
+It also shows how to wrap non-functional Perl builtins (regex matching) in pure functions.

 These are really just test suites, but perhaps still instructive: